TJSoftwareReuse/2012T03/FM/FM-Reuse Document-en.md

 - API
 - Output
 - Usage
+- Dependency

 ## Requirement

 1. Receiving the warning message
-2. Generating files for each warning messages
+2. Writing warning messages to the log file
+3. Setting log directory path
+4. Setting log file size limitation

 ## Design

 We think that the FM conponent may be used by many other components, so we applied singleton pattern on this class.

-We also ensured it thread safe, which makes it easy to use.
+We also ensured the creationg of the singleton and the file writing operation thread safe, which makes it easy to use.

 When you want to use it, you just need to pass one parameter - the message content.
 You can change log directory path and log file size limitation.

 ## API

 1. `public void generateWarningMessage(String message);`
+2. `public void generateWarningMessage(String message, String logDirPath);` (Deprecated)

     | Parameter | Type | Note |
     | :------:| :------: | :------: |
     | Message | String | Warning message |
     | Filepath | String | (Optional) |

-2. `public void setLogDirPath(String dirPath);`
+3. `public void setLogDirPath(String dirPath);`

     | Parameter | Type | Note |
     | :------:| :------: | :------: |